-Tip 1 – Reduce oestrogen dominance as oestrogen adversely affects cell membranes, resulting in sodium and water influx into cells (causing water retention) and loss of potassium and magnesium.
+Tip 1 – Reduce oestrogen dominance as oestrogen adversely affects cell membranes, resulting in sodium (salt) and water influx into cells (causing water retention) and loss of potassium and magnesium.

 Tip 2 – Have a low salt dinner because salt stays in your system overnight, so you wake up puffier than you normally would.

 Tip 3 – Do some exercise before you go to bed and, despite what you may think, active people are more likely to say they usually get a good night’s sleep and that is essential for weight loss.

 But make the most of this during the day to avoid lots of night time trips to the bathroom and make sure your last drink is at least one hour before bedtime.

-Tip 6 – Make sure your bedroom is really dark and cool as melatonin can help your body produce more calorie-burning brown fat, according to an animal study published last year in Journal of Pineal Research.
+Tip 6 – Make sure your bedroom is really dark and cool as melatonin can help your body produce more calorie-burning brown fat, according to an animal study published in Journal of Pineal Research.
 You can only produce melatonin in complete darkness so make sure your room is light-free to boost weight loss.